Apple iPad 10.2in (2019) full review

 All of which brings us to the question: Just who is this iPad for?

-If you're new to the iPad and you just want to play Apple Arcade games, browse the web, or watch videos, I'll even go so far as to say you should get that model instead.
+If you're new to the iPad and you just want to play Apple Arcade games, browse the web, or watch videos, I'll even go so far as to say you should get that model instead, or the 2020 10.2in version, as that does receive the bump in specs that this one missed out on, while also coming in slightly cheaper.

 Apple may eventually make all of its iPads compatible with USB-C, but for now, you can keep using your Lightning cables with your tablet.